-Civil ceremony wedding venues are hugely popular throughout the UK.
+Civil ceremony wedding venues are hugely popular throughout the England and Wales.
 However, what exactly does it mean to be a licensed wedding venue?

-If you want a ceremony in Central Scotland that's legally binding without getting married in a church, and you’re getting married in England or Wales, then a civil ceremony is the best match for you.
+If you want a legally-binding wedding ceremony with no religious affiliation, and you’re getting married in England or Wales, then a civil ceremony is the best match for you.
 You can either get married in a register office, or you can have a civil ceremony at an approved wedding venue.
 To be an approved civil ceremony venue, wedding venues need to apply for a civil ceremony license.

 Not just traditional wedding venues have civil ceremony licenses.
 Some more unique venues including safari parks, tree houses and beach venues have this license.
 If they’re on our civil ceremony venue list, then you can legally marry there.
 However, don’t assume that more traditional venues always have a civil ceremony license.
 Some you can only have your wedding reception at but you will have to check with the wedding venue itself.
 Take a look at our range of civil ceremony licensed venues in Central Scotland.

 The law does not consider marquees to be permanent structures, even ones that are up all year round.
-As a result, it can be difficult to have a civil ceremony in a marquee.
+Due to this law, you can't legally have a civil ceremony in a marquee, even if it's permanent.
 One way to get around this is to have your ceremony over the threshold of a doorway.
 This way, your guests can be seated in the marquee while you are technically indoors.

 A civil wedding ceremony has certain legal requirements.
 You must have two witnesses over the age of 18, and you will need to exchange contractual words of marriage.
 What you say during your ceremony can be changed to a certain degree.
 Ask your registrar about what needs to be included and work around that to make your own words and promises.